Marco Sangalli

-Marco Sangalli Fuentes (born 7 February 1992) is a Spanish professional footballer who plays for Racing de Santander as a winger.
+Marco Sangalli Fuentes (born 7 February 1992) is a Spanish professional footballer who plays mainly as a right winger for Racing de Santander.

 Club career

 Born in San Sebastián, Gipuzkoa of Italian descent, Sangalli joined Real Sociedad's youth setup in 2001, aged nine.
-He made his senior debut with the reserves in the 2011–12 season, in Segunda División B.
+He made his senior debut with the reserves in the 2011–12 season, in the Segunda División B.

 On 24 August 2013, Sangalli made his first-team – and La Liga – debut, playing the last 13 minutes in a 1–1 away draw against Elche CF. On 12 July of the following year, he was loaned to Segunda División club Deportivo Alavés until the end of the campaign.

 Sangalli signed a two-year deal with CD Mirandés also of the second division on 26 June 2015.
 He scored his first goal as a professional on 12 September, helping to a 3–2 away defeat of Alavés.

-On 4 July 2017, after suffering relegation, Sangalli moved to fellow league team AD Alcorcón after agreeing to a two-year contract.
+On 4 July 2017, after suffering relegation, Sangalli moved to AD Alcorcón in the same league on a two-year contract.
 On 1 July 2019, he joined Real Oviedo still in the second tier on a two-year deal.
+He netted five times in the league for the latter in his first and second seasons.

-On 24 January 2023, Sangalli agreed to an 18-month contract with Racing de Santander, also in division two.
+Sangalli signed an 18-month contract with Racing de Santander on 24 January 2023.
+In August 2024, having spent one month away from the club, he agreed to a new one-year deal.

 Personal life

 Sangalli's younger brother, Luca, is also a footballer.
-An attacking midfielder, he too was groomed at Real Sociedad.
-His maternal uncle was Miguel Fuentes, former Real Sociedad player and president.
+An attacking midfielder, he too was developed at Real Sociedad.
+His maternal uncle was Miguel Ángel Fuentes, former Real Sociedad player and president.